anmiralles/openshift-observability-workshop/README.md

 This script:
 - Installs the OpenShift GitOps operator
 - Deploys an ArgoCD instance in the `openshift-gitops` namespace
-- Creates a ConsoleLink for easy ArgoCD UI access

 ### Step 2: Deploy Observability Stack